skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > * They wonder about the cleric that served Noreeno back in Crossway.
 >   Will they have to face him?
 Is he aware of his master's true
 >   motives?
 Is the cleric himself evil?
-> * Skeeve missed this conversation: Dan was out picking up the Pizza.
+> * Skeeve missed this conversation: Dan was out picking up the pizza.

 ## 20th of Last Summer (morning) {.date}